See Copenhagen by harbour bus!2/6

 The Metro is the latest addition to the Copenhagen transport network.
 The driverless trains run frequently throughout the day, sometimes as often as every 3 minutes.
 Sundays to Thursdays between midnight and 5am the metro operate a less frequent service with trains running every 20 minutes or so.
 The Metro is a great and simple way to get from Copenhagen Airport, with a journey time from the airport to the centrally located Nørreport Station of about 15 minutes.

-Busses in the capital run frequently and allow you to cover big areas of the city in relatively short time.
+Buses in the capital run frequently and allow you to cover big areas of the city in relatively short time.
 If in doubt, just ask the friendly bus drivers if they are going to your destination.
-The busses also operate night services on certain routes.
+The buses also operate night services on certain routes.

-Harbour Busses are operated by the same carrier as the normal busses, and all ticket types are valid here too.
-The harbour busses are a great way to see Copenhagen from the various waterfronts and they go past many of the city’s well-known sights, including The Little Mermaid, Nyhavn, Christianshavn and the Royal Opera House.
+Harbour Buses are operated by the same carrier as the normal buses, and all ticket types are valid here too.
+The harbour buses are a great way to see Copenhagen from the various waterfronts and they go past many of the city’s well-known sights, including The Little Mermaid, Nyhavn, Christianshavn and the Royal Opera House.